Alzheimer's and Dementia Care in Shrewsbury, NJContact Us to Get Started

 However, the Alzheimer's Association explains that in order for dementia to be diagnosed, at least two of the following core mental functions must be significantly impaired:

-If you notice any of these communication difficulties or behavior problems, it's important for your loved one to see a dementia care provider right away.
+If you notice any of these communication difficulties or behavior problems, it's important for your loved one to see an Alzheimer's and dementia care provider right away.
 It's better to catch it early than in its late-stages or when your loved one starts showing aggressive behavior.

 How Comfort Keepers Can Help Dementia Patients